 Nursing@USC, the online Master of Science in Nursing from USC Suzanne Dworak-Peck School of Social Work Department of Nursing, offers a Family Nurse Practitioner (FNP) program that prepares advanced practice nurses to deliver primary care to infants, children, adolescents and adults throughout their lives.

 Nursing@USC emphasizes health care grounded in an understanding of the biomedical and social factors that influence patient well-being.
 Nursing@USC trains nurse practitioners to provide integrative care alongside other professionals, such as physicians, pharmacists, social workers and case managers.
 Classes for the FNP program are held online, with clinical placements in or near your own community.

 Full-Time and Part-Time Program Tracks

 With Nursing@USC, you can balance your personal and professional obligations with your education.
 The online FNP program is offered on both a full-time and part-time basis, allowing you to determine how you want to manage your time and lifestyle.
 The full-time track can be completed in 21 months, and the part-time track can be completed in 33 months.
-With our online delivery, you will be able to earn a USC degree from anywhere in the country.
+With our online delivery, you will be able to earn a USC degree from anywhere in the country — from Dallas to Chicago and Los Angeles to New York City.

 USC Curriculum — Delivered Online

 The program incorporates online and in-person education.
 The online format allows you to seamlessly connect with USC faculty and fellow aspiring FNPs.
 You are encouraged to collaborate with your peers and faculty during online discussion groups, regularly held office hours and while attending two On-Campus Intensives.

 The Role of an FNP

 FNPs are advanced practice nurses who are qualified to deliver high-level health services, including:

 Diagnosing and treating common health problems